magnifiques/magnifiques/README.md

 #  Greetings!
 I'm Magnifiques 📿, a web developer and UI/UX designer, passionate about crafting amazing digital experiences.

-## I use ReactJS and JavaScript to bring ideas to life.
-Most of my projects highlight my skills with ReactJS.
+### I use Next.Js and JavaScript to bring ideas to life.
+Most of my projects highlight my skills with Next.Js.
 For backend work, I use Node.js and Express.js, and I design user-friendly interfaces with Figma.
 I’m focused on delivering high-quality solutions that exceed expectations.
 Let's work together to turn your ideas into amazing digital experiences!